-To fight incurable metastatic breast cancer, resistance must be brokenDecember 10th, 2012 in Cancer /
+To fight incurable metastatic breast cancer, resistance must be brokenDecember 10, 2012 in Medicine & Health / Cancer

 One of the most frustrating truths about cancer is that even when a treatment works, it often doesn't work for long because cancer cells find ways to resist.
 However, researchers reporting studies done in mice in the December 11, 2012, issue of Cancer Cell, a Cell Press publication, may have a way to stay one step ahead in the case of aggressive metastatic breast cancer.